hadiosbourne/MDT-AssetManager/README.md

 There are some private methods that can be moved into helper, handler folder to be reused, at the moment they are specific to that service, so ther eis a little benefit in moving them now.

 #### Test cases
-Currently there are only success test cases, we need to add more validation tests.
+Currently there are only success unit test and end point test cases, we need to add more validation tests.